Nutrition

 Digestive health is linked to mood, immune and mental health, and much more.
 The microorganisms that live in the digestive tract are known as the gut microbiome, a living flora vital for good digestive health.

 Gut microbiome tests analyze your stool sample and provide a comprehensive report of your individual microbiome.
-Microbiome testing provides insights not only into the population of the gut, but also its health state.
+They provide insights not only into the gut's population but also its health state.

 With this information, experts formulate dietary recommendations to support a healthy digestive tract.
 Knowing the existing population of your microbiome offers valuable data for determining what food and supplements can help restore optimal gut health.*